The Worst Song Lyrics Ever Written

 The Most Annoying Songs of All Time

-Anything sung by a chipmunk, hamster, frog, duck, cartoon character, etc., or with the aid of helium.
+Anything sung by a chipmunk, hamster, frog, duck, chicken, gummy bear, Muppet,

 Anything sung by Barry Manilow, but especially "I Write the Songs" (which he

 didn't even write, sheesh!).
 And please don't get me started on

-Anything Miley Cyrus sings in her skimpy undies (in an attempt to distract us from the
+(#3) Anything Miley Cyrus sings in her skimpy undies, in an attempt to distract

-Karaoke versions of "My Way" (the song is cheesy enough when sung by someone
+Karaoke versions of "My Way."
+The song is cheesy enough when sung